10yard/dkafe/readme.md

 ### DK Continue

-The continue plugin gives you the opportunity to continue playing when your game would normally be over.
+My continue plugin gives you the opportunity to continue playing when your game would normally be over.

 A continue option will appear with a 10 second countdown timer.
 Simply push the P1 Start button to continue your game and your score will be reset to zero.
 A tally of the total number of continues made will appear at the top of the screen.

 ![DK Continue](https://github.com/10yard/dkafe/blob/master/artwork/about/continue.png)

+## Janky 3D Plugin (Experimental)

+My 3D plugin adds a simple 3D effect by drawing diagonal lines extending out from coloured pixels.
+The LUA line drawing has an impact on performance so this is an experimental feature at the moment.

 ## Console Add-on Pack